V-Sekai/manuals/decisions/20200602-manage-backend-with-k3s.md

-# Manage backend resources on one or more physical machines with K3S
+# Accepted: Manage backend resources on one or more physical machines with K3S

 ## Context and Problem Statement